MarounGrey-Notes/Tech-Interview-Preparation/Technical-Questions.md

 AJAX (Asynchronous JavaScript and XML) is a technique for exchanging data with a server without refreshing the entire web page.
 It enables dynamic updates and improves user experience by allowing asynchronous communication between the browser and server using JavaScript.

 ### Explain W3C
+The W3C, or World Wide Web Consortium, is an international organization that develops open standards for the World Wide Web.
+It ensures compatibility and interoperability among different web technologies.
+The W3C's work includes standards like HTML, CSS, and JavaScript, making the web accessible and consistent across platforms.
+Its mission is to lead the web to its full potential.

 ### What is CDN
+A CDN is a network of servers that delivers web content faster by bringing it closer to users, improving performance, and enhancing reliability.
+When a user requests content from a website, the CDN determines the server closest to the user's location and delivers the content from that server.

 ### What are CSS selectors?
 CSS selectors are patterns used to select specific HTML elements on a web page for styling.
 There are different types of selectors, including element, class, ID, attribute, and pseudo-selectors.
 They can be combined and nested together to target elements with more precision.